 What Radio type to get?

 Whilst a small hand-held CB radio might be convenient don’t be fooled into thinking it’s all you need.
-From our experience we’ve found that they generally only cover a radius of about 1 to 5 kilometers at best and that depends on conditions including dust.
-Having said that, in recent years’ hand-held models have improved and you can now get 0.5 watt to 5 watt units, 5 watts being the maximum legal power output, which do get slightly better coverage but they are limited by a very short aerial.
+From our experience we’ve found that they generally only cover a radius of about 1 to 2 kilometres, to maybe 5 kilometres at best and that depends on conditions including dust.
+Having said that, in recent years’ hand-held models have improved and you can now get 0.5 watt to 5 watt units, 5 watts being the maximum legal power output, which do get slightly better coverage, but they are limited by a very short aerial.
 Some of the better hand-held models can be switched from 1 watt, 3 watt to 5 watts allowing the user to conserve battery life when in close range, by setting the unit to 1 watt, but being able to switch the unit up to 5 watts to help increase its transmission range when you’re further away from others.
-Of course being on 5 watts reduces the battery time available before it needs to be recharged.
+Of course, being on 5 watts reduces the battery time available before it needs to be recharged.
 Some units can also be connected to an external antenna via a coax cable (RG 50 or RG 58).
-Hand-held units are ideal for close quarters communication such as from a spotter directing a driver through a tricky situation or for general camp communications.
+Hand-held units are ideal for close quarters communication such as from a spotter directing a driver through some tricky terrain, to helping with reversing a caravan or camper or for general camp communications.

-Standard in car units are generally 5 watts and there are several reliable brands to choose from.
-GME (Australian owned), Uniden and Oricom are all well regarded brands and there are other new players on the market now too.
-You also have a choice of a traditional larger unit with all the controls on the face of the unit or a smaller one with the controls on the hand-piece with an extended lead and a slimline unit that can be installed out of the way.
+Standard in car units are legally 5 watts and there are several reliable brands to choose from.
+GME (Australian owned), Uniden (made in Vietnam) and Oricom (made in Korea) are all well regarded brands and there are other new players on the market now too.
+You also have a choice of a traditional larger unit with all the controls on the face of the unit or a smaller one with the controls on the hand-piece with an extended lead and a slimline head unit that can be installed out of the way.

-It’s also important to consider where you’ll install your UHF radio.
+It is also important to consider where you will install your UHF radio.
 Traditionally (years ago) the radios were commonly installed on the side of the gearbox tunnel or at the bottom of the dashboard with the microphone clipped within easy reach.
-Some also installed them under one of the front seats with the microphone clipped to the center console.
+Some also installed them under one of the front seats with the microphone clipped to the centre console.
 Whilst the lower locations seem good, some people have discovered that their door seals leak in water crossings and as a result the units have been drowned and are beyond repair or salvage.

 Antenna Type and Coax Cabling

-Your choice of antenna is also very important.
-For close convoy-style touring, where you only wish to talk to and hear from vehicles within a few kilometers in front of or behind you, a short rubberised antenna, between 150mm and 300mm, is fine.
+Your choice of antenna is also particularly important.
+For close convoy-style touring, where you only wish to talk to and hear from vehicles within a few kilometres in front of or behind you, a short, rubberised antenna, between 150mm and 300mm, is fine.
 These low gain antennae are less likely to strike overhead foliage but for long distance work, a higher gain antenna is much better.

 Gain refers to an antennae’s ability to improve reception and transmission and is measured in decibels (dB).